Benches clear as tensions bubble over in Houston Astros’ narrow victory over Texas Rangers in ALCS | KRDO

 Game 6 of the ALCS will be held at Minute Maid Park in Houston on Sunday.

-The winner will face either the Philadelphia Phillies or the Arizona Cardinals in the World Series.
+The winner will face either the Philadelphia Phillies or the Arizona Diamondbacks in the World Series.

 Also on Friday, the Arizona Diamondbacks levelled the best-of-seven National League Championship Series (NLCS) against the Philadelphia Phillies after winning 6-5 in Game 4 at Chase Field.